mattheworford/pyredis/README.md

 ### Usage

-To start the Redis server, run the following command:
+To start the PyRedis server, run the following command:

 ```bash
 $ python3 -m pyredis